h-kanazawa/introduction-to-algorithms/README.md

 # Notebook: Introduction to Algorighms

-This is a notebook of [*Introduction to Algorithms, Third Edition*](https://mitpress.mit.edu/books/introduction-algorithms) for myself.
+This is my notebook when I read [*Introduction to Algorithms, Third Edition*](https://mitpress.mit.edu/books/introduction-algorithms).

 ## 2